chelseybeck/etl_solution/README.md

 # Overview | Sensor Data ETL Pipeline
-*Please note: this solution is still being developed and several described features are in progress.*

 This is an example pipeline built as a custom solution to an [assignment provided by Machina Labs](https://github.com/Machina-Labs/data_engineer_hw).
 It extracts robot sensor data from a Google Cloud Storage (GCS) bucket, transforms the data based on a set of specifications, and loads it into a BigQuery data lake for downstream consumption.